ludanortmun/itesm-mna-barred-galaxies/README.md

 The basic dataset is included in this repository; however, due to size constraints, the actual images are not included.
 You can download the images using the `bargal-datasetdown` command.

-To download galaxy images from a CSV dataset, run the following command:
+To download galaxy images from a CSV or FITS dataset, run the following command:

 ```bash
 bargal-datasetdown data/dataset.csv -o output/directory